 The GENE-STEPS project, which is investigating the impact of a rapid genetic diagnosis in babies with early-onset epilepsy, published exciting findings from the first 100 participants.
-Remarkably, 43% received a diagnosis within weeks and in pearly 90% of these cases this
+Remarkably, 43% received a diagnosis within weeks and in nearly 90% of these cases this guided treatment decisions and improved outcomes.
 The Mental Health Intervention in Childhood Epilepsy (MICE) project has also concluded, demonstrating the success of a psychological intervention that addresses the common mental health challenges faced by young people with epilepsy.
 This intervention is already showing a meaningful impact on the lives of young people and their families.